zhezhouzz/underapproximation_type/README.md

 ### Coq proofs in the Docker Image

-The Coq proofs of our core language **λ<sup>TG</sup>** are located in the `coq_proof` directory.
+The Coq proofs of our core language **λ<sup>TG</sup>** are located in the `coq_proof/` directory.
 These proofs may be executed by running `make`, which may take about `10` min.

     $ cd coq_proof && make

 ## Step-by-Step Instructions

 In this section, we provides the instructions to evaluate our artifact.
-The [first half of this section](#running-benchmarks-of-poirot) describes installation and use of **Poirot**, an OCaml impelementation of the refinement type checker that verifies the coverage property of the test input generators written in OCaml.
+The [first half of this section](#running-benchmarks-of-poirot) describes installation and use of **Poirot**, an OCaml impelementation of a refinement type checker that verifies the coverage property of the test input generators written in OCaml.
 The [rest of this section](#running-coq-proofs) describes the Coq formalization of the core language **λ<sup>TG</sup>** in the paper and the corresponding soundness theorem.

 ### Artifact Structure